Death of ‘loving and thoughtful’ Tangmere teenager ruled an accident by coroner

 “It was a normal conversation we had quite often so nothing out of the ordinary.”

-In her concluding statement, coroner Penelope Schofield said there were ‘no concerns’ about Angus.
+In her concluding statement, coroner Penelope Schofield said there were ‘no concerns’ about Angus prior to his death.

 However, she said that there was ‘no explanation’ as to why Angus ran into the road.